ceejbot/economics-of-package-management/slides.md

 # [fit] success is a __catastrophe__
 # [fit] you need to survive

-^ Success for the open-source version of npm was a catastrophe.
+^ Success for the earlier version of npm was a catastrophe.
+Here's why.

 ---